 In determining whether a child lives with you for more than ½ year, temporary absences, such as vacation or when the child stays with the other parent pursuant to a child custody agreement does not count.
 If a dependent dies before the end of the tax year, head of household status can still be claimed if the taxpayer provided more than ½ of the cost of maintaining the household before the dependent's death.
 A parent may be claimed as a dependent if you paid more than ½ of your parent's household expenses, even if the parent lives elsewhere.

 Household expenses include utilities, repairs, mortgage interest, property taxes, rent, property insurance, domestic help, and food eaten within the home, but does not include the cost of clothing, education, medical expenses, life insurance, vacation costs, or any provided transportation.
-In other words, expenses that are specifically for the individual are generally not included: only expenses for the household are counted.
+In other words, expenses specifically for an individual are not included: only expenses for the household are counted.
+Note, however, mortgage payments are not included as household expenses: only the mortgage interest.
 Moreover, you cannot count the value of your work around the home, since it is too easy to overstate its value.